olanreo67/Demo/README.md

 <br>
 Author: Kemmy Oluleye
 <br>
-this is the version 2 of my app
+This is the version 2 of my app
 <br>
 This is a minor update in button